Pet-friendly dormitories: US colleges

 Massachusetts Institute of Technology and State University of New York at Canton allow cats in certain dormitories.
 Sweet Briar College allows equestrian students to bring their horses to campus.
 Case Western Reserve University allowed caged animals, such as rabbits or hamsters, and allows "mascot" dogs in the fraternity and sorority houses.
 Lehigh University also allows "mascot" dogs in the fraternity and sorority houses.
 Principia College permits pets that may be kept in a cage or tank.
 University of Notre Dame allows fish tanks.

 At Eckerd College, a few residence halls are set aside as "pet dorms" for students wishing to bring small animals to campus.
 Other special residence halls include "Wellness Houses", that promote healthy living, and service-learning dormitories, for students interested in monthly community service projects.
 At Lees-McRae College, students are allowed to have pets in select on-campus residences.
 Before the academic year begins, the college hosts an open house for students with pets.
 Stetson University permits dogs in three on-campus residences.
 The campus also features a dog park.

 Since 2006, Washington & Jefferson College has set aside Monroe Hall as the "Pet House."
 During the 2009–10 school year, 10 students lived in the Pet House; that number jumped to 34 in the 2010–11 school year.
-The college only permits "family pets" that have been owned by the student's family for greater than one year.
+The college only permits "family pets" that have been owned by the student's family for more than one year.
 Stephens College has had a pet-friendly dormitory, called "Pet Central," since 1993.
 The college also has a program that allows students to foster rescue dogs in dorms.